apache/activemq-artemis/docs/user-manual/en/security.md

 credentials from a file on disk, and can also plug into JAAS or JBoss Application Server security.

-For more information on configuring the security manager, please see ?.
+For more information on configuring the security manager, please see 'Changing the Security Manager'.

 There can be zero or more `security-setting` elements in each xml file.
 Where more than one match applies to a set of addresses the *more